tanaylab/daf/README.rst

 archiving.
 Besides, due to the limitations of ``AnnData``, one has to send multiple files for a complete data set anyway.

-In addition ``daf`` also provides a simple in-memory storage format, which means we can avoid using ``AnnData`` altogether when we so choose.
-It is also possible to create views of ``daf`` data (slicing, renaming and hiding axes and/or specific annotations), and to copy ``daf`` data from one data set to another (e.g., from a view of an in-memory data set into an ``AnnData`` data set for writing it into an ``h5ad`` file).
+Finally, ``daf`` also provides a simple in-memory storage format, which is a lightweight container optimized for ``daf`` data access (similar to an in-memory ``AnnData`` object).

+It is possible to create views of ``daf`` data (slicing, renaming and hiding axes and/or specific annotations), and to copy ``daf`` data from one data set to another (e.g., from a view of an in-memory data set into an ``AnnData`` data set for exporting it into an ``h5ad`` file).

-Finally, the ``daf`` package also provides some convenience functionality out of the box, such as caching derived data (different layouts of the same data, sums along axes, conversion of UMIs to fractions, etc.).
+Finally, the ``daf`` package also provides some convenience functionality out of the box, such as caching derived data (different layouts of the same data, sums or other computations along axes, etc.).
 It is possible to disable such caching (recomputing the derived data every time it is requested), or direct the cache to an arbitrary storage format (e.g., keep the derived data cache in-memory on top of a disk-based data set, which is a common usage pattern).

 It is assumed that ``daf`` data will be processed in a single machine, that is, ``daf`` does not try to address the issues of a distributed cluster of servers working on a shared data set.
 Today's servers (as of 2022) can get very big